Skip to main content

 If endogenous peptides are like OEM parts in the machinery of your body, then we can liken synthetic peptides to 3D prints: in terms of structure and function, they’re similar if not identical.

-The drawback of synthetic peptides is that they’re largely limited to short chains of up to 50 amino acids, as longer peptides are more challenging from a large-scale-manufacturing perspective.
+The drawback of synthetic peptides is that they’re largely limited to short chains of up to 50 amino acids, as longer peptides present a greater challenge from a large-scale-manufacturing perspective.

 Recombinant peptides

-Recombinant peptides are those produced via recombinant DNA technology.
-In other words, scientists manipulate and isolate DNA segments to express the genes of specific peptides.
+Recombinant peptides are those produced via recombinant DNA technology, by which scientists manipulate and isolate DNA segments to express the genes of specific peptides.
 Think of it as the Venn common ground between the bioactive and the synthetic, a biotechnological hybrid relying on both organic and laboratory processes.
 With recombinant technology, therapeutic peptide chains can more easily exceed 50 amino acids.
-Producing such peptides can be costlier, at least up front, but may be more efficient on larger scales.
+Producing such peptides can be costlier up front, but may be more efficient on larger scales.

 The safety of peptide therapy

-But in practice, and especially with regard to synthetic and recombinant peptide forms, there are some serious safety concerns:
+But in practice, and especially with regard to synthetic and recombinant peptide forms, there are some considerable potential safety concerns:

 Immunogenicity